fbpx

 • Limiting or avoiding large, heavy, or spicy meals close to bedtime

-• Avoid intense exercise near bedtime
+• Avoiding intense exercise near bedtime

 A therapist may also identify mental health symptoms that are underlying and contributing to insomnia or worsening symptoms.
 Addressing triggers and other contributing factors often go a long way toward relieving insomnia.